falkr/ttm4115/pages/deliveries-t1.md

 * Expected length: half a page to a full page.
 * Stakeholders are humans or organizations.

 ### Criteria for the Requirements Part

 All sections in the requirement part are evaluated together with the following criteria:

----
+caption: <a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>
+class: rubric
+file: files/rubrics/requirements.mw
 type: table
-file: files/rubrics/requirements.mw
-class: rubric
-caption: '<a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>'
----

 ## Use Case Part

 ### 5. Use Case Sea-Level Hierarchy